 Your consultant surgeon will talk to you about the type of GIST you have in detail and will ensure that you are given the correct information specific to your particular situation.

 Treatment of GISTs usually involves an operation to remove the tumour.
 This can often be undertaken using laparoscopic (keyhole) surgery.
 Mr Alkhaffaf will talk to you about the right treatment for you.
-They will walk you through the entire process so that you can make the right decisions about your treatment.
+He will walk you through the entire process so that you can make the right decisions about your treatment.